Group-20-Software-Engineering/lasertag/README.md

-# lasertag
+# Photon LaserTag Software
-Software Engineering project
-Team 20
+Repository dedicated to developing the software to run a game utilizing the Photon Lasertag equipment.

 # TO RUN